 In its role as a military trainer, the instructor pilot would ride in the back seat, while the student would be in the front seat.
 As a NASA mission support chase plane, the back seat would be occupied by a photographer or flight test engineer on research missions.

-NASA Dryden has operated two T-34C aircraft.
-The first was previously flown at the Glenn Research Center in Cleveland, Ohio, for propulsion experiments involving turboprop engines, and then came to Dryden as a chase aircraft in 1996.
+NASA Armstrong (then Dryden Flight Research Center) has operated two T-34C aircraft.
+The first was previously flown at the Glenn Research Center in Cleveland, OH, for propulsion experiments involving turboprop engines, and then came to Dryden as a chase aircraft in 1996.
 That aircraft was returned to the U.S. Navy in 2002.
-Dryden obtained its second T-34C in early 2005 from the U.S. Navy's Air Warfare Center Aircraft Division at Naval Air Station Patuxent River, Md., where it was due to be retired.
+Dryden obtained its second T-34C in early 2005 from the U.S. Navy's Air Warfare Center Aircraft Division at Naval Air Station Patuxent River, MD, where it was due to be retired.

 Nicknamed the TurboMentor, the T-34C is an upgraded, turboprop-powered version of the earlier piston-engined T-34A and T-34B models that served as primary training aircraft for Navy and Marine Corps pilots for more than 40 years.
 Built by Beech Aircraft Co. (now Raytheon Aircraft), the T-34C shares the same basic wing planform and landing gear as the civilian Beechcraft Bonanza series of general aviation aircraft from which it was derived.

 Image above NASA Dryden's T-34C mission support aircraft 3 view with dimensions.

 Primary Function at NASA Dryden: Mission support, safety chase, pilot proficiency

 Contractor: Raytheon Aircraft Company (formerly Beech Aircraft Co.)